lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 5. Configure watermarks, state TTL, and pruning according to your lateness SLAs.
 6. Test by replaying old ranges (delete checkpoints) and verify enrichment matches expectations for historical events.

-If you want, I can sketch a concrete Spark Structured Streaming example (Scala or Python) that uses union + flatMapGroupsWithState to keep version history and enrich events.

 ## How do you manage operational runbooks and on-call practices for production streaming systems?
 Treat runbooks and on‑call for streaming like software + operations: build concise, actionable playbooks tied to SLIs/SLOs, automate wherever possible, train the team, and iterate after incidents.